Skip to content

 How (and When) to Hire a Core Web Vitals Consultant

 One of the things that is utterly maddening about SEO is that very little of the effort SEOs put into “doing SEO” the right way is easily measured.
 It can take years to turn around a site from a mediocre traffic generator to a powerhouse, with dozens of algorithm updates along the way causing us to question our progress and erode the apparent value of what we’ve accomplished.
-It requires persistence and dedication, and the belief that if you do everything right you will win.

 But, if you’re paying for SEO services, whether they’re in-house staff or hired guns, you expect results you can measure.
 That sometimes means keyword rankings (though those can be fleeting), sometimes that means new URLs created (though those often end up failing to produce revenue), and sometimes it means hard stats — like those measured by Core Web Vitals (CWV).